<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Questions Regarding Support Services on Campus

-• Support Center for Students with Disabilities: Is there one?
+• Support center for students with disabilities: Is there one?
 If so, what services are provided that go above and beyond the services offered to all students?
 Is there an additional fee to use these services?
 If I qualify for support services, what are the expectations of the student?
 Are there mandatory weekly meetings?

-• Writing Centers: How often is it open?
+• Writing centers: How often is it open?
 How difficult is it to schedule time?
 How much advance notice is needed to schedule?

-• Peer Tutoring: When is it available?
+• Peer tutoring: When is it available?
 What is the process?
 How active is it?
 Are all subjects available?

-• Guided Study Sessions: Do you offer them?
+• Guided study sessions: Do you offer them?
 If so, with whom?
 A faculty member?
 Upperclassmen?
 Graduate student?

-Section 2: Should I inform admissions of my learning disability or attention disorder on my application or in my application essay?
+Should I inform admissions of my learning disability or attention disorder on my application or in my application essay?

 Maybe.
 If your learning disability tells a story about who you are and how you have overcome, persevered, or learned something invaluable about yourself, then absolutely yes.
 If your learning disability has affected your grades during a particular time period, such as when you were changing medication or before you were diagnosed, then absolutely yes.
-Some applications have a section that allows students to explain additional information, which gives you the opportunity to explain the impact of your learning disability or attention disorder while also writing an essay about a different topic.
-However, if your story is so powerful and moving, then you should definitely tell it as your part of your main application essay.
+Some applications have a section that allows students to explain additional information, which allows you to explain the impact of your learning disability or attention disorder while also writing an essay about a different topic.
+However, if your story is so powerful and moving, then you should tell it as part of your main application essay.
 Let’s look at two different stories to gain a better understanding.

-In second grade, Charlie had difficulty staying still in class long enough to accomplish his tasks.
+In 2nd grade, Charlie had difficulty staying still in class long enough to accomplish his tasks.
 While doing his nightly reading, he struggled with comprehension and retention.
 His teacher recommended to his parents that he get tested to see if he had any learning disabilities.
 The testing revealed both ADHD and a visual processing disorder.
 As a result, accommodations were put in place to help him.
-By fourth grade, he was not only succeeding in school but also enjoying it.
+By 4th grade, he was not only succeeding in school but also enjoying it.
 As a result, by the time he entered high school, he was working up to his full potential, using the accommodations provided to him.
 His GPA was consistently in the 3.5-3.6 / 4.0 range throughout high school.
 As a result, there is no reason for Charlie to write about his learning disability and attention disorder in his college essay since they did not significantly impact his high school experience.

 Now that you have been accepted, and whether or not you revealed your learning disabilities in the application process, you should register with the disabilities office if you would like to use accommodations in college.
-For students who used their accommodations throughout high school, it is highly recommended that you advocate for support in college too.
+For students who used their accommodations throughout high school, it is highly recommended that you advocate for support in college, too.
 Remember, the college has accepted you already, so why not try to set yourself up to be as successful as possible?
 While we have provided a general guideline for the steps to take to advocate for yourself, keep in mind that each college may have a slightly different process.

 Step 1: Register with the Disabilities Office Before Classes Begin